I’d like to visit the farm before my child attends camp. What are my options?

 Are the camps run by teenagers?

 At least three adult staff members are with campers at all times.
-We also employ college-age counselors and a select few high school students.
+We also sometimes employ college-age counselors and have our beloved junior counselors (ages 13-17) in varying numbers to round things out.

 What should my child wear?